PopovEvgeniy/neongdk/readme.txt

 Project Description

-Neon game development kit is an ultra-fast 2D game engine for Windows 95 and Windows NT 4.0.
-It uses OPENGL for render.
+Eugene game development kit is an ultra-fast 2D game engine for Windows 98 and Windows NT 4.0.
+It uses OPENGL for rendering.

 License

-Neon game development kit distributed under Zlib license.
+Eugene game development kit is distributed under a Zlib license.

 Features

  Minimum external dependencies: only OPENGL and standard Windows API libraries.
- Don’t need to the link main program with the engine binary file.
-The engine is just source code files with all engine codes.
+ You don't need to link a main program with the engine binary file.
+The engine is just the source code files.
  Wide range of supported compilers.
- Two render back-end: hardware accelerated OPENGL and software emulated OPENGL.
+ Two render backends: hardware-accelerated OPENGL and software OPENGL.
- Easy to use object-orientated API.
+ Easy-to-use object-oriented API
  Animated and static sprites.
  Scrollable and static backgrounds.
  Sprite-sheets.